OwenTruong/Handout-Generator/journal.md

 10/27/22
 - I need to research the difference between type alias and interface in TypeScript.
 Does an interface know when an object is missing some properties?
+- After a short test to find the difference between type alias and interface, I have come to the conclusion that there is no easy way to check for types in runtime.
+  - I will make the decision to only use classes and not types for operations.
+I am not allowed to rollback on this decision for this project.